jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 kernel_old=1
 ```

 There is no GIC or high peripheral mode on the Raspberry Pi 3, so those configurations are removed relative to the Raspberry Pi 4 configuration.
-The amount of memory left for the GPU is defined explictly.
+The amount of memory left for the GPU is defined explicitly.

 #### Memory Map

 The Raspberry Pi 3 memory map is shown on `pg.
 5` of the `BCM2837 ARM Peripherals` manual.
 SDRAM begins at address zero.
 Given a 1GB system, system SDRAM ends at the 0x40000000 address.
 Reading further, however, the peripherals begin at physical address 0x7E000000, so, in reality, the last 32MB of SDRAM are used to map peripherals.
 48MB will be left for the GPU.
 From the local peripherals documentation, local peripherals are mapped between 0x40000000 and 0x40040000.
-This system memory map in represented in [arch/arm64/board/raspberry-pi-3/memmap.c](code0/arch/arm64/board/raspberry-pi-3/memmap.c):
+The system memory map in codified in [arch/arm64/board/raspberry-pi-3/memmap.c](code0/arch/arm64/board/raspberry-pi-3/memmap.c):

 ```C
 #define MEMORY_SIZE_1GB                 0x040000000